isgo-golgo13/crossplane-argocd-gcp-drone-attack-services/README.md

 ### GitOps First Approach

-The `GitOps First Approach` involves an architecture of the Crossplane Control-Plane Cluster working in conjunction with GitOps Agent ArgoCD to track all Crossplane XR API Claim requests enroute to a Git repository preregistered with ArgoCD to track Git recordings prior to
-ArgoCD dispatching the changes through Crossplane.
-This approach does **NOT** provide serving streamlined Crossplane XR API Claim requests directly to the
-Crossplane Control-Plane Cluster directly.
+The `GitOps First Approach` involves an architecture of the Crossplane Control-Plane Cluster working in conjunction with GitOps Agent ArgoCD to track all Crossplane XR API Claim requests enroute to a Git repository preregistered with ArgoCD to track Git recordings prior to ArgoCD dispatching the changes through Crossplane.
+This approach does **NOT** provide serving streamlined Crossplane XR API Claim requests directly to the Crossplane Control-Plane Cluster directly.
 This approach does provide higher-grade Git auditing, tracking and Git transaction reversal in the occurance of any failed reconciliation events.

-The GitOps First Approach the Crossplane Control-Plane Cluster will require careful capacity planning of the required CLuster resources (CPU, CPU Cache and Memory) and logical VPC AZ planning that reduce and severly risk HA in low-latency network connections to avoid
-Crossplane and in-particular ArgoCD service disruption.
+The GitOps First Approach the Crossplane Control-Plane Cluster will require careful capacity planning of the required CLuster resources (CPU, CPU Cache and Memory) and logical VPC AZ planning that reduce and severly risk HA in low-latency network connections to avoidCrossplane and in-particular ArgoCD service disruption.

 ### GitOps Last Approach

 The `GitOps Last Approach` involves an architecture of the Crossplane Control-Plane Cluster without a GitOps Agent (ArgoCD or FluxCD).
 This approach does provide serving streamlined Crossplane XR API Claim requests directly to the
 Crossplane Control-Plane Cluster directly.
 This approach does **NOT** provide higher-grade Git auditing, tracking and Git transaction reversal in the occurance of any failed reconciliation events.

 ## Upgrading Lifecycle of Crossplane Control Plane Cluster (API Versioning Clusters)